-- a) The experience of Growth, Development and Structural Change in different phases of growth and policy regimes across sectors and regions. - b) The Institutional Framework: Patterns of assets ownership in agriculture and industry; Policies for restructuring agrarian relations and for regulating concentration of economic power; - c) Changes in policy perspectives on the role of institutional framework after 1991. - d) Growth an Distribution; Unemployment and Poverty; Human Development; Environmental Concerns.

-e) Demographic Constraints: Interaction between population change and economicdevelopment.
+- a) The experience of Growth, Development and Structural Change in different phases of growth and policy regimes across sectors and regions. - The Institutional Framework: Patterns of assets ownership in agriculture and industry; Policies for restructuring agrarian relations and for regulating concentration of economic power; - c) Changes in policy perspectives on the role of institutional framework after 1991. - d) Growth and Distribution; Unemployment and Poverty; Human Development; Environmental Concerns. - e) Demographic Constraints: Interaction between population change and economic development.

-UNIT IV: Sectoral Trends and Issues
+UNIT IV: Sectorial Trends and Issues

-- Agriculture Sector: Agrarian growth and performance in different phases of policy regimes i.e. pre green revolution and the two phases of green revolution; Factors influencing productivity and growth; the role of technology and institutions; price policy, the public distribution system and food security. - b) Industry and Services Sector: Phases of Industrialisation the rate and pattern of industrial growth across alternative policy regimes; Public sector - its role, performance and reforms; the small scale sector; Role of Foreign capital. - c) Financial Sector: Structure, Performance and Reforms.
-Foreign Trade and Balance of Payments: Structural Changes and Performance of India's Foreign Trade and Balanceof Payments; Trade Policy Debate; Export policies and performance; Macro-Economic Stabilisation and Structural Adjustment; India and the WTO, Role of FDI, Capital account convertibility.
+- a) Agriculture Sector: Agrarian growth and performance in different phases of policy regimes i.e. pre green revolution and the two phases of green revolution; Factors influencing productivity and growth; the role of technology and institutions; price policy, the public distribution system and food security. - b) Industry and Services Sector: Phases of Industrialisation the rate and pattern of industrial growth across alternative policy regimes; Public sector- its role, performance and reforms; the small scale sector; Role of Foreign capital. - c) Financial Sector.
+Structure, Performance and Reforms.
+Foreign Trade and Balance of Payments: Structural Changes and Performance of India Structural Trade and Balance of Payments; Trade Policy Debate; Export policies and performance; Macro-Economic Stabilization and Structural Adjustment; India and the WTO, Role of FDI, Capital account convertibility.